techservicesillinois/SecOps-Powershell-Qualys/README.md

 # To Do

-Add-QualysUser, Get-QualysUser, Set-QualysUser, Example Scripts
+Prod/Dev BaseURI switching, Get-QualysUser, Set-QualysUser, Example Scripts